Akrish101/psp-work-diary/Week5.md

 - STAR report

 # What to do
-- Worn on the feedback given by the Client
+- Work on the feedback given by the Client